vsillan/game-server-programming-course/presentations/intro.md

 - Player to player interaction: can be anything from real-time multiplayer to chat and facilitating in-game economies
 - Persisting the data can be: saving profiles, maintaining a game world etc.
-- Authorizing the player actions is a mustcompetitive games, the assumption is that the client can always be hacked and thus all critical client actions should be verified by the server
+- Authorizing the player actions is a mustor  fcompetitive games, the assumption is that the client can always be hacked and thus all critical client actions should be verified by the server
 - Data analytics is a growing field in gaming (many games that are provided as a service usually have a person or even a team dedicated to data analytics)

 ---